-Moving over from a tracker to another is probably even more difficult since you have to setup everything and learn it fast while your campaigns are already working, and you have to update all the link in the traffic sources, setup your filters, etc. But if any of the features from Adsbridge appeals you or the pricing scheme works better for your business, feel free to try it.
+Moving over from a tracker to another is probably even more difficult since you have to set up everything and learn it fast while your campaigns are already working, and you have to update all the links in the traffic sources, set up your filters, etc. But if any of the features from Adsbridge appeals you or the pricing scheme works better for your business, feel free to try it.
 You won’t be disappointed.

 I’d like to repeat that nowadays we have a lot of solutions available and all of them have their pros and cons.
 I think you can’t go wrong with any of them, but some are just more useful than others depending on your skills and the traffic you’re running.
 The only one having a free trial and a basic plan for beginners is Adsbridge though, so if you’re new and you want to learn the ropes without spending a lot of money Adsbridge is a great choice.